Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 var line_fs = FeatureSetByName($datastore, "Line", ['*'], true);
 var use_cutter = true;

+// Set this to the assigned to class, this is required to get the non editable fields from Schema var assigned_to_class = FeatureSetByName($datastore, 'Point', ['*'], false)

 // ************* End User Variables Section *************

 function dist_to_line(start_coord, end_coord, point_coord) {